duty-bound/ramda/Ramda.md

 R.uniqWith(strEq)(['1', 1, 1])    //["1"]
 ```
 #### unless
-The function supplied as the second parameter is only executed if the a
+The function supplied as the second parameter is only executed if the argument does not satisfy the condition of the first parameter.
+In the blow example, the number is only incremented if it is not greater than 3.
 ```
 const gt3 = R.gt(R.__, 2)

 R.unless(gt3, R.inc)(1) //2
 R.unless(gt3, R.inc)(4) //4
 ```

+#### unnest

 ## Mapping